To make a Test roll 1D20 and add appropriate bonuses to the roll. If the result is equal or greater than the Difficulty Rating the Test succeeds.

 Prowess or Defense, Mastery, Exhaust, Help and one tool or supply.

-Great and Doomed Effort
+Great and Cursed Effort

 Great Effort: When roll on the die comes up as 20 Test succeeds and the character gains an additional benefit.